-When considered as part of digital transformation, marketing offers the opportunity to reach new audiences, unlock revenue streams and transform customer experiences.
+When considered as part of B2B digital transformation, your marketing function offers your organisation the opportunity to reach new audiences, unlock revenue streams and transform customer experiences.

 Most of us are familiar with the Western stereotype of the overlooked middle child.
 As the theory goes, a parent’s first child will always be that, while the youngest sibling goes on to receive more than their fair share of parental love and attention.
 The middle child?
 They’re the one in the corner, looking enviously on while brother and sister stand in the limelight.

-While I don’t buy into these generalisations myself (my own brother might disagree with me…), I do think it makes for an interesting way of looking at how an organisation’s marketing fits into its digital transformation strategy.
+While I don’t buy into these generalisations myself (my younger brother might disagree with me…), I do think it makes for an interesting way of looking at how a B2B organisation’s marketing fits into its digital transformation strategy.
 That is to say, often it doesn’t.

-Why is Marketing often neglected in digital transformations?
-What are businesses missing out on by not bringing Marketing into the conversation and how can they transform Marketing in tandem with wider business operations to unlock new revenue channels?
+As the challenges facing B2B organisations grow, why is Marketing often neglected in digital transformations?
+What are businesses missing out on by not bringing Marketing into the conversation and how can they transform their marketing function in tandem with business operations to unlock new revenue channels?

 For organisations going through digital transformations, the primary focus tends to be on internal processes and operations.
 In the parallel I’m drawing, these focus areas are your eldest child — business critical, top-priority concerns, often the reason behind the pressing need for digital transformation in the first place.